sabasehrish/root_serialization/README.md

 1. `<Source configuration>` : which `Source` to use and any additional information needed to configure it.
 Options are described below.
 1. `[# threads]` : number of threads to use in the job.
 1. `[# concurrent events]` : number of _events_ (that is `Lane`s) to use.
 Best if number of events is less than  or equal to number of threads.
 1. `[time scale factor]` : used to convert the property of the _event_ data products into microseconds used for the sleep call.
 A value of 0 means no sleeping.
+A value less than 0 prohibits the creation of the objects which do the sleep.
 1. `[<Outputer configuration>]` : optional, used to specify which `Outputer` to use and any additional information needed to configure it.
 The exact options are described below.